-You know how easy it is to experience big feelings yourself when your child experiences them.
+You’ll know exactly how easy it is to experience big feelings yourself when your child experiences them.

-Or even when you’ve just wanted them to settle down because they’ve been running around, shrieking and laughing for the last ten minutes – all inside the house!
+Or even when you’ve just wanted them to settle down because they’ve been running around and basically wreaking havoc for the last ten minutes – all inside the house!

-All of these things can make you feel big, intense feelings of annoyance, upset or irritation, and that’s all perfectly normal!
+All of these things can make you feel big, intense feelings of annoyance, upset or frustration - and that’s all perfectly normal.